-We all step in dog shit at one point or another, but it seems like when it happens, people react in two very different ways.
-Some people step in the dog shit and say “Ah crap” (ha!) and they curse the dog and maybe the dog owner, try and wipe it off in the grass, and then keep running.
+We all step in dog poop at one point or another, but it seems like when it happens, people react in two very different ways.
+Some people step in it and say “Ah crap” (ha!) and they curse the dog and maybe the dog owner, try and wipe it off in the grass, and then keep running.
 And then there is the second reaction.
-Other people step in the dog shit and say “Shit!
+Other people step in it and say “Sh*t!
 Argh!!!
 WHY!!??
 Why me!?
-Why does this shit ALWAYS have to happen to me?” (ha!) and they curse themselves, curse the universe, curse their lot in life, curse every dog and dog owner on the planet, and eventually walk home, continuing to curse the whole way.
+Why does this sh*t ALWAYS have to happen to me?” (ha!) and they curse themselves, curse the universe, curse their lot in life, curse every dog and dog owner on the planet, and eventually walk home, continuing to curse the whole way.

-The difference is that the first person just stepped in shit – that’s it – while the second person stepped in it and then rolled around in it and spread it all over everything so that there is shit everywhere and on everyone and everything instead of just on their shoe.
+The difference is that the first person just stepped in poop – that’s it – while the second person stepped in it and then rolled around in it and spread it all over everything so that there is poop everywhere and on everyone and everything instead of just on their shoe.

-It can be difficult when we have had a string of bad luck, or a long run of facing big and difficult life challenges – you can’t always keep yourself from stepping in shit, but you definitely don’t have to spread it around.
-Sometimes you just happen to step in dog shit two days in a row, but that doesn’t mean shit always happens to you.
+It can be difficult when we have had a string of bad luck, or a long run of facing big and difficult life challenges – you can’t always keep yourself from stepping in sh*t, but you definitely don’t have to spread it around.
+Sometimes you just happen to step in dog poop two days in a row, but that doesn’t mean sh*t always happens to you.
 It’s hard sometimes to see them as two isolated events instead of feeling like the whole word is against you.
-(Now if you step in shit three days in a row, then it might be time to evaluate the path you’ve chosen to take.)
+(Now if you step in some three days in a row, then it might be time to evaluate the path you’ve chosen to take.)

 I used to have that battle myself.
 When I heard about someone else’s success, instead of just being happy for them, I automatically felt bad about myself.
 Felt that I wasn’t doing enough, wasn’t as far as I wanted to be – it’s like I assumed that I was the flip side of the coin – if they were doing well it meant that I wasn’t.

 There is enough good fortune and success to go around.
-Just because someone else has had some good fortune doesn’t mean that you are destined to step in shit.
-Now – the idea of rose-colored-glasses doesn’t mean that you never step in shit or that you should see stepping in shit as a miraculous adventure you should feel good about; it simply means that you get to choose the next step.
-Do you choose to step in the shit more and spread it around, or do you choose to continue your run and let that shit go 😉
+Just because someone else has had some good fortune doesn’t mean that you are destined not to.
+Now – the idea of rose-colored-glasses doesn’t mean that you never step in poop, OR that you should see stepping in poop as a miraculous adventure you should feel good about; it simply means that you get to choose the next step.
+Do you choose to step in it more and spread it around, or do you choose to continue your run and let that sh*t go 😉

 I should probably run more so I can think of these cool analogies for you 🙂